vuquangtrong/mkdocs-material-blog/docs/blog/site-setup/protected-page/index.md

 # Decrypted Content {.header}

-The below content is from the page [Makdown Syntax](../markdown-syntax/index.md), it is used to check how markdown elements are re-rendered after decryption.
+The below content is from the page [Markdown Syntax](../markdown-syntax/index.md), it is used to check how markdown elements are re-rendered after decryption.
 There are issues causing some elements are not fully rendered.
 Those issues may disappear after reloading the page if `#!yaml remember_password: true` option is set for the `encryptcontent` plugin.
 <div
     markdown="1"